 October, April, February

-This certificate presents a framework for looking at the origins of all kinds of conflict - from civil wars to community disturbances - and introduces the theory, policy and practice of intervention.
-It explores the nature of development from an international perspective, and is relevant to work in a wide range of contexts, including humanitarian or military agencies, post-war support operations, and conflict resolution around gender, class or ethnicity.
+This certificate presents a framework for looking at the origins of all kinds of conflict - from civil wars to community disturbances - and explores the theory, policy and practice of intervention.
+You'll investigate the nature of development primarily from an international perspective.
+It is relevant to work in a wide range of contexts, including humanitarian or military agencies, post-war support operations, and conflict resolution around gender, class or ethnicity.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.

 The Open University is the world's leading provider of flexible, high quality distance learning.
 Unlike other universities we are not campus based.
 You will study in a flexible way that works for you whether you're at home, at work or on the move.
 As an OU student you'll be supported throughout your studies - your tutor or study adviser will guide and advise you, offer detailed feedback on your assignments, and help with any study issues.
 Tuition might be in face-to-face groups, via online tutorials, or by phone.

 Fees and funding

 Costs are paid per unit not per qualification.

 Qualification and course duration